To access my current or upcoming classes at UCLA Extension, click on the toggle below.

 Jasper Johns: On Target

-This class will engage in an in-depth study of the work of Jasper Johns, arguably the most influential and important artist of the latter half of the 20th Century.
+This class engaged in an in-depth study of the work of Jasper Johns, arguably the most influential and important artist of the latter half of the 20th Century.
 From the Flags, Targets, and paintings of familiar objects presented in his first solo show of 1958 to his newest work in various media seen in galleries today, Johns has produced work gorgeous in execution and rich and multi-layered in concept.
 Gaining an understanding of his art and the trajectory of his development is rewarding indeed and sheds light on significant work by others who came before and followed after.

-The course is being offered on the occasion of the comprehensive retrospective Jasper Johns: “Something Resembling Truth,” which will be presented at The Broad from February 10th to May 13th, 2018.
-A group visit to the exhibition will be included as part of the class.
+This course was offered on the occasion of the comprehensive retrospective Jasper Johns: “Something Resembling Truth,” presented at The Broad from February 10th to May 13th, 2018.
+A group visit to the exhibition was included as part of the class.

 I have written and lectured extensively on Johns since the early 1980s.
 For access to some of my writing on Johns, click here.